 2nd Lieutenant William Arthur Hewitt

-He was the son of James H Hewitt and Jeannie D Hewitt, of Altamont, 97 Mornington Park, Bangor, Co.
+was born in 1893 the son of James H Hewitt and Jeannie D Hewitt, of Altamont, 97 Mornington Park, Bangor, Co.
 Down.
 James was a well known local figure, being the local manager in the Workshops for the Blind.

 In 1901 the family were living in house 15, Rosetta Avenue, Ormeau, Belfast.